 Often many software-as-a-service applications offer APIs to allow for middleware development of newer tools to help businesses better receive and report on the data they are receiving from the SaaS application.

-One example of this would be taking API data from an air travel company and using the Application Programming Interface within a new application that integrates travel data with your business’ expense reports.
+One example would be taking API data from an air travel company and using the Application Programming Interface within a new application that integrates travel data with your business’ expense reports.

 5. Data Streaming

-A data streaming software integration solution helps your business succeed by streaming data to a server-based data store.
-Your applications can then access and download the data from the server.
-This ability will help your business to not only do tasks more easily but will save countless hours in labor.
+A data streaming middleware solution helps your applications process data streams efficiently by sending streaming data to a server-based intermediate data store.
+This enables your applications to access and download the data directly from the server.
+This ability will help your business do tasks more easily and save countless hours of labor.
 Saving labor hours will help improve your business’ operating costs.

 6. Intelligent Business Automation

-For example, middleware can monitor inventory and ensure that commonly required items are repurchased when stocks run low.
+In addition, automation middleware can be used to run certain tasks when specific conditions are met.
+For example, suppose there is a business inventory system that carries out stock re-purchasing when stocks run low.
+By leveraging that functionality to a middleware, businesses can ensure continous stock availability.
 It can also be used to quickly install default software onto products without the need for supervision by a technician.

 How Middleware Works

-Now you know what Middleware is, but how exactly does it work in practice?
-Creating a comprehensive software integration solution can be an important step in reaching your business’ goals.
-The following four steps simplify the process that software development agencies take when creating a custom software solution for your business.
+Building a comprehensive middleware solution can be critical for organizations to achieve their business goals.
+Now you know what Middleware is, it is important to understand how exactly to implement middleware in a real environment.
+Following are the four steps that simplify the process that software development organizations should take when creating a custom software solution with middleware for your business.